firebase/firebase-admin-node/docgen/markdown/firebase-admin.project-management.projectmanagement.md

 Promise&lt;[AppMetadata](./firebase-admin.project-management.appmetadata.md#appmetadata_interface)<!-- -->\[\]&gt;

+A promise that resolves to the metadata list of the apps.

 ## ProjectManagement.listIosApps()

 Lists up to 100 Firebase iOS apps associated with this Firebase project.

- The list of iOS apps.

 <b>Signature:</b>